 Kristen Hayden is Library Technician, QAGOMA Research Library

 1 Michael Bracewell, ‘Seeing is Being,’ Frieze, issue 118, October 2008, p.263.

 2 Robert Forster, Grant and I: Inside and Outside the Go-Betweens, Penguin 2007, p.102.

 Join us at GOMA

-‘Sleevage: Collaborations between Art and Music’ is on display in the QAGOMA Research Library until the end of August 2021.
-The Research Library is located on Level 3 of the Gallery of Modern Art (GOMA).
-Make an appointment to visit the Library from Tuesday to Friday, 10.00am to 5.00pm.
+‘Sleevage: Collaborations between Art and Music’ is currently on display in the QAGOMA Research Library.
+Make an appointment to visit the Research Library located on Level 3 of the Gallery of Modern Art (GOMA) from Tuesday to Friday, 10.00am to 5.00pm.
 Access to special collections is by appointment only.
 Contact the Library on (07) 3842 9557 or explore our online catalogue.